 Autumn Brilliance Serviceberry is recommended for the following landscape applications:

 Accent, Shade, General Garden Use

 Autumn Brilliance Serviceberry is covered in stunning clusters of white flowers rising above the foliage in early spring before the leaves.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The oval leaves turn an outstanding brick red in the fall.
 It produces blue berries from late spring to early summer.
 The smooth gray bark adds an interesting dimension to the landscape.